InSite/api-quickstart/README.md

 This example shows how to authenticate, make API calls, and process responses for groups, user accounts, and gradebooks.
 The API provides much more, of course.
 The source code here is intended as an example only, to help you get started working with the API.

-> Please note this quickstart applies to version v of the API for Shift iQ.
+> Please note this quickstart applies only to version 2 of the API for Shift iQ.

 You can explore the OpenAPI (Swagger) specification here: [Shift API version 2](https://dev-api.shiftiq.com/v2/e01/swagger)